Determining which boule is closest to the jack is at the heart of petanque. There are a number of different ways to do it.

 One of the best comparison tools is a folding rule with an extensible end piece.
 This photo shows the correct way to hold the rule, with the butt against the boule and the slider extension toward the jack.
-The photo is wrong about one thing, though.
-The rule should be flipped over, so that you’re looking down on the plain, unmarked side of the ruler.
-That way the slider-control button will be facing upward.
-It will be easy to place your left thumb on the slider-control button, and to use your left thumb to slide the extension in and out.
+NOTE however that the rule should be flipped over, so that the unmarked side and the slider-control button are facing upward.
+That way it is easy to use your left thumb to use the slider-control button to slide the extension in and out.

 There is a kind of tape measure that is popular among bocce players; it is designed to be used as a comparison tool.
 Ignore the numbers on the tape.
 Extend it between the boule and jack, and lock it.